ykwei7/Track-O/docs/DeveloperGuide.md

 ### Education Level of tutees

 Education level is a compulsory parameter when adding a new tutee.
-It requires the flag `l/`, followed by the abbreviation of the respective education level.
+It requires the prefix `l/`, followed by the abbreviation of the respective education level.
 Abbreviations can only contain 2 characters: the first letter of the education level in lowercase, followed by the year of study.